 A Definition of Customer Value

 Customer retention or “customer value” refers to all actions taken by companies to minimize the loss of existing business.
 These efforts are often manifested by loyalty programs and additional services offered to existing customers.
 Maintaining a relationship throughout a life cycle is essential, but it’s important to remember that the retention process begins with the customer’s first contact with the company.
+A writer must always pick evergreen content ideas.

 How to Measure Customer Retention?